 Amy is the longest running active participant in Mom2Mom history.
 She became a Peer Mentor in the Kaiserslautern Military Community (KMC), Germany in 2008.
 In 2010, she accepted an invitation to expand Mom2Mom KMC’s breastfeeding advocacy and outreach in the local community.
 Amy was the first ever Community Outreach Director for Mom2Mom KMC, and helped to shape the organizational structure and mission.
 She served on the inaugural KMC Board of Directors until 2014.
 In 2015, the KMC Board determined the need for a larger parent organization to support new chapters at other military communities, and Amy accepted the responsibility for creating Mom2Mom Global®, a national nonprofit network of support and advocacy for breastfeeding military families, eventually taking the position of Executive Director.
-In March 2021, she will step down, ending over a decade of service to breastfeeding military families.
+In March 2021, after over a decade of service to breastfeeding military families, she transitioned from Executive Director to Advocacy Manager.

 Amy has been a presenter at international lactation conferences and published articles and essays on peer breastfeeding support for military families.
 She is a founding member of the Military Breastfeeding Coalition working group, and the U.S. World Breastfeeding Trends Initiative (WBTi) working group, and serves as the Board Treasurer for the U.S. Breastfeeding Committee.
 Amy is the wife of a U.S. Army Reservist stationed in Germany, and she breastfed all four of her children.